haoyangofficial/haoyangofficial.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a third-year student with the Honors College in Northwestern Polytechnical University.
-I am currently participating in a summer internship at the Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+I'm a fourth-year student with the Honors College in Northwestern Polytechnical University.

 I was born and raised in Zhongshan, Guangdong.
-My hobbies are music, coffee, coding and snooker.
+My hobbies are music, coffee, rhythm game and snooker.

 This website is maintained on an occasional basis.
-Last update: Aug.
-1st, 2025.
+Last update: Sep.
+7th, 2025.